Basta (TV series)

 Basta was a Flemish television show that aired in January and February 2011 on the Belgian channel Eén.
 Hosted by Neveneffecten and produced by Woestijnvis, the series incorporates a mix of comedy, current affairs and crime, with Neveneffecten targeting and exposing companies and individuals engaged in fraudulent activities.
-Such targets included rigged television quiz channels and advance-fee scammers.
+Such targets included rigged television quiz channels and advance-fee scam.

 Although Basta performed successfully, a second season was not produced, as Neveneffecten thought their approach would no longer work due to potential targets being aware of the program.

 Subjects

 Recharge money from bank

 In 2008, many Belgian banks got money from the government following the 2008 financial crisis.
 This was however paid with tax money.
 Basta contacted all those banks and requested if they could recharge their money, which was estimated at 250 euros for each Belgian inhabitant.
 No bank did pay them, so Basta decided to take another approach: they stole staplers, hole punchers etc. from the desks.

 Later, Basta founded a new bank: Fides Bank with a limited amount of money (only €150).
 Although there was a bank crisis, partially caused by mismanagement, many CEO's of those banks still got huge royalties.
 In same concept, Fides Bank paid their CEO's a royalty of €150 and went bankrupt.
 As they were a bank, they also requested the Belgian government to give 20 billion euros to save the company.
 Their request was ignored and classified.